Kajabi Pricing - Is It Too Expensive?

 Kajabi Access is an optional add-on available for any plan at $99/month extra.
 It serves as a middle ground between plan tiers, offering doubled limits and premium features without requiring a full upgrade.

-For creators approaching their current plan's restrictions but not needing every feature of the next tier up, Access provides relief at a lower cost than upgrading.
+For creators approaching their current plan's restrictions but not needing every feature of the next tier, Access offers relief at a lower cost than upgrading.

 What access adds to your plan

-- Doubled limits based on the current plan: Basic users get six products and six funnels instead of three.
+a) Doubled limits based on the current plan: Basic users get ten products instead of five.
 Growth users receive expanded capacity without needing to upgrade to Pro pricing.
 This doubling applies across products, contacts, and members.

-- Custom code editor access: Unlocks HTML/CSS and Liquid template editing normally reserved for Pro plan users.
-This gives Growth plan subscribers advanced customization control without the need to pay $399 per month.
+b) Custom code editor access: Unlocks HTML/CSS and Liquid template editing normally reserved for Pro plan users.
+This gives Growth plan subscribers advanced customization control without the need to pay $249 per month.

 So, when does Access make financial sense?

-If you're on Growth ($199/month) but need Pro-level contact limits or code editor access, Access at $298 total costs $101 less than Pro's $399.
+If you're on Growth ($249/month) but need Pro-level contact limits or code editor access, Access at $99 total costs $100 less than Pro's $499.
 The one-on-one sessions alone could justify the cost if you're struggling with platform optimization.

-But note that adding Access to Basic creates a total cost of $248 per month (only $49 less than the full feature set of the Growth plan).
+But note that adding Access to Basic creates a total cost of $188 per month (more than the full feature set of the Growth plan).
 At that point, upgrading to Growth makes more sense.
 Access works best for Growth users who need specific Pro features but not the full package.

 Evaluating Kajabi's price: pros and cons of its pricing model